vidbina/vidbina.github.io/_drafts/2017-09-07-from-btrfs-to-zfs.markdown

 </div>

 An unencrypted partition is easily accessible by mounting the block device.
-When partitions are encrypted, however; one would need to unlock the partition which would yield a mapping which is then mountable.
-Understanding this concept makes the entire ordeal much easier to reason about :wink.
+Encrypted partitions, however; would need to be unlocked first which would subsequently yield a mapping which is mountable.
+Understanding this order of steps makes the entire ordeal much easier to reason about -- encrypted volumes need to be unlocked prior to them even being mountable :thought_balloon:.

+For a brief overview, the following list captures the step involved in the usage of a volume where :key: marks the steps required with encrypted volumes and :construction: marks the steps required only at the setup of a volume:

+ - luksFormat: prep volume for encryption :key: :construction:
+ - format volume to a filesystem :construction:
+ - unlock/luksOpen :key:
+ - mount
+ - read/write
+ - unmount
+ - lock/luksClose :key:

 The snippet below lists the output of `lsblk /dev/sda` which provides an some insights as to how an LUKS encrypted volume `sda1` relates to its